A few teaching resources

 When I started teaching large lecture courses there was next to nothing online.
 A quick search of “teaching the large lecture course” yields a wide range of sources, though I can’t really speak to them in terms of quality.
 I would still love to see a listserv of people dedicated to discussing this very special type of teaching, as it’s a lot of the undergraduate teaching I do.
 (Over 3000 students served!)

-Teaching Carnival is among my favorite academic blogs, though it’s not exactly a standard blog.
-Still, it’s more first person experience than it is systematic advice for teaching.
+Teaching Carnival was among my favorite academic blogs, though it’s not exactly a standard blog.
+It was more first person experience than it is systematic advice for teaching.
+Hasn’t been updated since 2012, but the advice is still good.

 In 2013 I did a guest-post on ProfHacker that discusses multiple choice questions.
 One of the commenters linked to this very helpful paper by Mary Piontek: “Best Practices for Designing and Grading Exams”